 Guests of Four Seasons Resort The Biltmore Santa Barbara have access to the exclusive Coral Casino Beach and Cabana Club.
-Built in 1937, many families have been coming to the club for generations to enjoy the oceanfront, heated, Olympic-sized lap pool as well as comfortable seating, dining and the little kids’ pool.
+Built in 1937, many families have been coming to the club for generations to enjoy the oceanfront, heated, Olympic-sized lap pool as well as comfortable seating, dining, and the little kids’ pool.
 I recommend a lounge chair at the glass wall bordering the sand to soak up the view.

 A more intimate pool set amid lush tropical foliage is also available to guests.
 Dining and drinks can be served here, too.

 Butterfly Beach, directly across the street from Four Seasons, is a rather peaceful place to enjoy the sand and surf.
 It is also considered one of the best vantage points for watching a Santa Barbara sunset.
-Stand-up paddle boards and surf boards are available for rent.
+Stand-up paddle boards and surfboards are available for rent.

-Speaking of surfing, one of the the Resort’s Extraordinary Experiences is a day of riding waves with Tom Curren, a Santa Barbara resident.
+Speaking of surfing, one of the Resort’s Extraordinary Experiences is a day of riding waves with Tom Curren, a Santa Barbara resident.
 How cool is that?

 My daughter received her first ever manicure and pedicure at this spa when she was about 4 years old.
-It’s beautiful with a comfortable lounge area, pretty views and fabulously-relaxing treatment.
+It’s beautiful with a comfortable lounge area, pretty views, and fabulously-relaxing treatment.
 I didn’t have time to visit it this time but you certainly should.
 The spa boutique also carries swimwear, flip flops and other items you may have forgotten to pack.
 The fitness center is also located here.

 Gardens around the property feature exotic plants from all over the world that have been brought here and planted over the years.
-Four Seasons has a self-guided map guests can use to explore the various gardens or you may reserve a guided tour by the resort’s landscape manager.
+Four Seasons has a self-guided map that guests can use to explore the various gardens or you may reserve a guided tour by the resort’s landscape manager.
 I snapped a few photos of interesting plants and placements since we’re in the process of redoing our front yard.
 Because the property is so lush, we saw a myriad of birds and butterflies.

 Ride Bikes to the Pier and Beyond